mojolicious/mojo.js/docs/Introduction.md

 ## Layouts

-Layouts are special views that wrap around the result of another view, which is made available as `view.content` in the layout.
+Layouts are special views that wrap around the result of another view, which is made available as `ctx.content.main` in the layout.
 Here we use the inline variant again for out single file app, but layouts are usually kept as separate files in a `views/layouts` directory.

 ```js
 import mojo from '@mojojs/core';